zAbuQasem/MyChallenges/0xL4ugh-CTF-2024/git/README.md

 ## Solution
-The main idea of this challenge is to get the contestants learn new git commands the hard way.
-The following payloads was the intended solution for the challenge:
+The main idea of this challenge is to get the contestants to learn new git commands the hard way.
+The following payloads were the intended solution for the challenge:
 ```sh
 -C /tmp init
 -C /tmp add .